alicmc/coins/index.md

 1. Select one face and press R X 180 to flip it over and R Z 180 to rotate it the right way
 2. Align the plane by pressing G and then an axis (X Y or Z)
+   - this allows you to move the plane over and make sure that they're aligned